Alvi0S/Hacking-Path/README.md

  <br>
 <br>
 Practice <br>
-You can make practice on vulnerability Computers/Websites and servers if you don't know how to build them and hack them contact on instagram
+You can make practice on vulnerability Computers/Websites and servers if you don't know how to build them and hack them contact on
-@alvi._.1 to make Servers/Websites with vulnerability so you can practice hacking on them.
+discord: alvi0x0 to make Servers/Websites with vulnerability so you can practice hacking on them.